india-ultimate/sotg-accreditation-tracker/README.md

 players participating in the tournaments in India conducted by the <a href="https://indiaultimate.org">UPAI</a></p>

-<p>Captains and Admins of teams can login and upload accreditation information for
+<p>Captains and Admins of teams can login using their India Ultimate login
-the players participating in a tournament on their team.
-Each event has a page that displays the accreditation status of all players participating in the tournament, along with some team-wise statistics.
-Information for each team's players can be filled in by admins in batches, as and when they are able to collect information from the players.</p>
+credentials and upload accreditation information for the players participating in a tournament on their team.
+Admins can fill-in the information in batches, as and when they are able to collect information from the players.</p>

-<p>Event co-ordinators and SOTG committee can audit the accreditation information
+<p>Each event has a page that displays the accreditation status of all players
-by looking at each events' page.</p>
+participating in the tournament, along with some team-wise statistics.
+Event co-ordinators and SOTG committee can audit the accreditation information by looking at each events' page.</p>

 ## Basic installation
 This web-app is developed using Python (3.6) and